Version Control with Git

 Absolute History

 What about if we want to compare our version of the code to the version from last month, or from the version we used to make a paper last year?
-Calculating the number of commits is wildly impractical.
+Calculating the number of commits just isn’t realistic - it’ll change all the time as we keep working on the code.
 Instead, we can refer to specific revisions using those long strings of digits and letters that git log displays.

 These are unique IDs for the changes, and “unique” really does mean unique: every change to any set of files on any machine has a unique 40-character identifier.
 (A SHA-1 hash of the new, post-commit state of the repository).

-If we scroll down to the bottom of the git log output, we can see the ID for our first commit - in the example above, it’s 499b6d18b36a25d3f5ab9be1b708ea48fef1dd65 (but yours will be different!).
-Try this, substituting your first commit’s ID:
+If we scroll down to the bottom of the git log output, we can see the ID for our first commit.
+In the example above, it’s 499b6d18b36a25d3f5ab9be1b708ea48fef1dd65 (but yours will be different!).
+However, 40 characters just isn’t very practical to type out, so you can use however much of an ID you need to pick out a single, unique commit.
+By default, Git suggests you use the first seven characters.

 $ git diff 499b6d1 climate_analysis.py